When barbecue season hits, it’s important to clean your barbecue grill, no matter how much rust it is covered in.

 5. Wipe Off Any Remaining Rust with a Cloth

-The next day, you can use a cloth or rag to scrub the remaining rust off your bbq grill grates.
+The next day, you can scrub the remaining rust off your BBQ grill grates with a cloth or rag.

-You’ll notice some of the salt remains, which works perfectly as a scrub.
-If you notice there’s still a bit of rust left you may have to repeat this process a few times overnight to see results.
+You’ll notice some salt remains, which works perfectly as a scrub.
+If you notice a bit of rust left, you may have to repeat this process a few times overnight to see results.

 Nonetheless, there are always other options if the salt and vinegar mix isn’t for you.